PlayFab/SDKGenerator/targets/cpp-unreal/StandardPluginFiles/README.md

 Attach the node to an event, pass in the required variables and then attach whatever you want to handle the response up to the graph like below.

 ![LoginEvent](LoginEvent.jpg)

+Make sure to add a "Set Play Fab Settings" node to the start of the project.
+This node sets up the Game Title Id and more.
+The settings are needed to work with Play Fab.

 **That is all it takes!** The PlayFab nodes will send out the API call, wait for a response and pass back the response from the PlayFab servers.
 Take a look at their documentation to see what each API call returns and expects.